JasonOstroski/PerformHot2023CloudInfraLabGuide/content/08_k8s_events_and_logs/01_k8s_events_finding_events/index.md

 ### Exercise Steps

-1. Let's see where events appear: ​
+1. Let's see where events appear:

-* Check the k8s Cluster Page​
+>- Check the k8s Cluster Page
-* Check the k8s Node page​
+>- Check the k8s Node page
-* Check a Namespace​
+>- Check a Namespace
-* Check a Workload​
+>- Check a Workload
-* Check a Service​
+>- Check a Service
-* Check a Pod​
+>- Check a Pod
-* Check a Container
+>- Check a Container